-I drove to Knoxville for Thanksgiving break – it was the first time I had ever spent time away from my immediate family, parents and siblings, but I had a dream a few nights before that I was riding down Huffaker Ferry, a road near my Grandfather’s farm that they used to herd the cattle down when my mother was young.
+I drove to Knoxville for Thanksgiving break – it was the first time I had ever spent time away from my immediate family, but I had a dream a few nights before that I was riding down Huffaker Ferry, a road near my Grandfather’s farm that they used to herd the cattle down when my mother was young.
 I could smell the grass, see the bend of the river between the trees: I called my mother that morning and told her I needed to go.

 I left directly from Statesboro after work with a few books on tape and drove through the mountains, into the night, to the farm.
 Walking in my Aunt Sadie’s kitchen was the same that night as it was every other night, as far back as I can remember, ever since I could walk.
 The lights spill out of the windows out onto the lawn, drawing moths and cats to the warmth.
 The glass door slams shut behind and you stand on a linoleum floor, mud in your boots, breathing the aroma of biscuits and brownies, so relieved it looks just as it did when you left.

 My hat hangs on an old bell that hooks out from the wall, a halter and lead-rope just underneath.
 I’m always greeted by the dogs and “Well Caroline!” with bear hugs and smiles and “Go see your horse, he’s in the front pasture.”

 I pet the dogs and slip a candy bar in my pocket, walking back out into the cool night, under a sky lit with stars, to the fence line and the whoosh of breath and whiskers.